AytajDadashli/SQL-MegaBank-Project/README.md

 14. **Weekly Transactions per Customer**: Weekly transaction count and average amount.
 15. **Difference Between Highest and Second Highest Transaction**: For customers with at least two transactions.

-## How to Use

-1. Place the CSV datasets in the `datasets/` folder.
-2. Open `layihe_sql.sql` in your SQL environment and execute queries.
-3. Review results for insights on customer behavior and ATM transaction trends.